 Running Time: 119 minutes

-Nearly every year, the Academy Awards are filled with either insufferably depressing dramas about demographic oppression or boring and cliched indie/foreign romps (or both) that generally receive far more attention and adoration than their formulaic Oscar-bait screenplays warrant.
-I often spend half the awards season as well as the show itself rolling my eyes as film journalists and academics drool and fondle over these dry dialogue-powered snoozers that threaten to suck all the fun out of cinema, and this year looks no different.
+Every year or so, the Academy Awards are stuffed to the brim with either insufferably depressing dramas about demographic oppression, or boring, cliched foreign films (or both); these films typically receive far more attention and adoration than their formulaic Oscar-bait screenplays warrant.
+I often spend half the awards season as well as the show itself rolling my eyes as film journalists and academics drool over these dry, dialogue-powered snoozers that threaten to suck all the fun out of cinema, and this year looks no different.

 However, sometimes the critical sphere gets things right and forms a radiant consensus on a sidestream film that truly deserves it, and this year one of the biggest, most deserving favorites likely to take home Oscar gold is Alejandro González Iñárritu’s Birdman.
 This sardonic yet heartfelt multi-character study is both an immensely well-written narrative and a technical marvel, combining both screenwriting prowess and irresistible cinematography into a near seamless whole.
 If this film goes home with the Best Picture Oscar, I will be absolutely fine with that.